CADRE Dispatch

 Jason Mosher

-Glock “clones” are no longer just a replicated version of the famous Austrian handgun.
-They now come in all shapes and sizes, with some major modifications being made.
-Enough of these guns are still compatible with Glock parts to call them clones, but they are no longer just duplicates.
+The increasingly ubiquitous “Glock clone” is no longer just a replicated version of the famous Austrian handgun.
+They now come in all shapes and sizes, with some major modifications.
+While enough of these guns are still compatible with Glock parts to call them clones, they are no longer just duplicates.

 Do you stick with the proven original, or venture into the world of Glock-inspired variants?
-Up until now, the biggest difference was the amount of “upgraded” parts you get with the gun.
-For those who want more than a plane-jane gun, plenty of companies are offering flashy, Gucci upgrades.
+Up until now, the biggest difference was the number of “upgraded” parts you get with the gun.
+For those who want more than a plain-jane gun, plenty of companies are offering flashy, Gucci upgrades.
 Don’t get me wrong, Glock remains the gold standard, but a Glock is a Glock, and there’s not much room for options when ordering one.

 Ruger RXM Overview